Jayden Nelson

-Jayden Nelson (born September 26, 2002) is a Canadian professional soccer player who plays as a winger for Rosenborg.
+Jayden Nelson (born September 26, 2002) is a Canadian professional soccer player who plays as a winger for Major League Soccer club Vancouver Whitecaps FC and the Canada national team.

 Early life

 Nelson grew up in Brampton, Ontario and began playing soccer at age four with Brampton YSC.
 He later joined the Toronto FC Academy at age 14.

 Club career

 Toronto FC

 Nelson made his debut for Toronto FC III in League1 Ontario on September 2, 2017, in a game against Toronto Skillz FC in his only appearance of the season.
 The following season, he made seven appearances, scoring his first goal for Toronto FC III on June 17, 2018, against Windsor TFC.

 Nelson made his professional debut for Toronto FC II in USL League One on April 6, 2019, coming on as a substitute against Orlando City B.

 On January 23, 2020, Nelson signed a Homegrown Player contract with first-team Toronto FC.
 He made his MLS debut for Toronto during the MLS is Back tournament, starting their round of 16 match against New York City FC.
 He was loaned to the second team for some matches in 2021.
 He scored his first professional goal for Toronto FC II on June 16, 2021, against Fort Lauderdale CF.

 In December 2021, after the conclusion of the 2021 MLS season, Nelson joined Belgian club Anderlecht for a training stint.
 He scored his first MLS goal on April 9, 2022, against Real Salt Lake.